 Life Cycle Assessments today are mostly conducted by professionals who are extensively trained in the norms and standards that define how an LCA should look.
 We look deeper into these standards later in this guide.
 However, with software solutions like our product footprint tools Mobius and Helix, everybody can perform an LCA.

 A lot of the data for the LCA is already available – for example in your electricity or water bills.
 But of course, that’s not all the data we need.

-Therefore, at Ecochain we collect data through data collection sheets at this stage.
+Therefore, at Ecochain we can help you collect data through data collection sheets at this stage.
 These sheets gather quantitative data on a company level, process- and product level.
 If we need qualitative data, we use questionnaires.
 The data sheets get filled out by the stakeholders in the company who have access to the data.